sh4r11f/sh4r11f/README.md

-Hi there 👋 I'm *Sharif*, a neuroscientist!
+Hi there 👋 I'm Sharif!

-I received my PhD from Dartmouth College and currently am a Postdoctoral Scholar at Stanford School of Medicine.
-My research uses various experimental and computational methods to study vision in human and non-human primates.
+I have a Ph.D. in Cognitive Neuroscience and am currently a postdoc at Stanford University School of Medicine.
+I use various experimental and computational methods in my research to study vision in human and non-human primates.

-## 🔬 Some questions that I find interesting
+## 🔬 Some interesting questions

 - What are the differences between population-level neuronal representations of conscious and unconscious stimuli?
 - How does the visual system maintain stability in perception despite constant changes in the retinal image?